 Hostwriter is committed to protecting your personal data.

 We’re complying with the EU Data Protection Regulation (GDPR), the world’s toughest privacy laws.
-Please find below an overview of the data we hold, how we obtained it and what we’re doing with it.
+Find below an overview of the data we hold, how we obtained it and what we’re doing with it.
+Please note: Applicants of the annual Hostwriter Prize need to be members of the network.
+In this way, we ensure that all personal data processed was obtained by explicit consent.

 What we hold: